 Our programs conform to the notion of empowerment

-Empowerment is a process of facilitating, instilling, and providing the means for girls to overcome the obstacles they face to attaining full access to their human rights-Our color is royal purple and symbolizes royalty, strength, wisdom, power and positivity.
-This is what we want to instill in girls especially in Africa to restore their lost confidence due to harmful cultural practices.
+Empowerment is a process of facilitating, instilling, and providing the means for girls to overcome the obstacles they face to attaining full access to their human rights-Our colour is royal purple and symbolizes royalty, strength, wisdom, power and positivity.
+This is what we want to instil in girls especially in Africa to restore their lost confidence due to harmful cultural practices.

 What we do and how we do it?

 The empowerment of girls in Africa is key to their transformation into powerful leaders who are able to walk in the fullness of their potential.
 While girls have the ability to address the challenges they face, to do so they need external support.
 We intend to provide the means for girls to stand up in exploitative situations and claim their rights.
 Our programs do not seek to give a fish, but rather to give a fishing rod.
 Given the many obstacles girls face in Africa it is imperative that we develop a critical mass movement at the grassroots level that is vibrant and well coordinated to break the cycle of poverty and violence.
 This program promotes a culture of prevention and provides girls with the life skills necessary to be self-sustaining and independent.
 Empowerment is a lifetime investment that girls will perpetually benefit from, therein bettering their lives, communities, nations, and the world.